masalatimothy/qr-code-component-main/README.md

  ### Continued development

- This project helped me to rate  or test my studies until now, so I can continue my learning path, to learn css grid layout, flexbox, a programing language and others tools
+ This project helped me to rate  or test my studies until now, so I can continue my learning path, improving my skills by learning new tools

  ### Useful resources